 Medicare Advantage plans are approved by the Centers for Medicare and Medicaid Services (CMS) and are available through private insurance companies.
 Benefits include:

-- They offer other benefits that original Medicare does not include, such as dental, vision, hearing, transportation to medical appointments, or home meal delivery.
+- other benefits that original Medicare does not include, such as dental, vision, hearing, transportation to medical appointments, or home meal delivery

-There are five types of Medicare Advantage plans in Delaware:
+There are five types of Medicare Advantage plans in Delaware.
+Let’s take a look at each type next.

 Health Maintenance Organization (HMO)